Jacob Authement

 You can download a copy of my Curriculum Vitae here.

 As a bit of non-academic background, I was born and raised in the small town of Chauvin, located on the bayous of South Louisiana.
 I have several years of experience working in both state and local politics in Louisiana (through the Louisiana State Legislature and Lafayette Consolidated Government, respectively).
-If I am not researching state legislatures, you can usually find me waxing nostalgic about Louisiana cuisine, scrolling on Twitter to find new sneakers to buy, or speedrunning a video game… or probably a combination of all three.
+If I am not researching state legislatures, you can usually find me waxing nostalgic about Louisiana cuisine, rooting for the STL Cardinals, or playing a video game… or probably a combination of all three.

 Interests